 Output: [Alpha Beta, Gamma Delta]

 Explanation: First line: Alpha and Beta with 2 spaces between.
-Second line: Gamma Delta left-justified.
+Second line: Gamma and Delta with 1 space.

 Example 2